 (i) District 1: All of Potter County; all of Sully County; all of Faulk County; and those portions of the Highmore West and Rezac Lake service areas lying in Hyde County.

 (ii) District 2: All of Hughes County except that portion of the Highmore West service area lying in Hughes County.

-(iii) District 3: All of Spink County; those portions of the Rezac Lake, Highmore Central, Mac's Corner, Collin's Slough, Cottonwood Lake and Redfield service areas lying in Hand County; and the Staum Dam service area in Beadle County.
+(iii) District 3: All of Spink County; those portions of the Rezac Lake, Highmore Central, Mac's Corner, Collin's Slough, and Redfield service areas lying in Hand County; and the Staum Dam service area in Beadle County.

 (v) District 5: All of Kingsbury County; that portion of the Highmore East service area lying in Hand County; those portions of the Highmore East, Pearl Creek and Wolsey service areas lying in Beadle County.

 (c) Director District Boundaries.
 The Board of Directors shall redistrict the five rural director districts no later than December 31, 2011, and once every ten years thereafter.

 Directors shall hold office for a term of three years commencing the first December 1 after the Annual Meeting of the Membership at which they are elected, and until their successors are duly elected and qualified.